 - specialist 1:1 or small group support services exist for young people

 - young people are involved in local decision-making

 - libraries, supplementary schools etc are linked to mainstream schools and are well-equipped and well-staffed

 - there is good access to ICT facilities in the home and in the community

-- young people have ???access to significance???, being able to define a valuable set of activities for themselves
+- young people have access to significance, being able to define and implement a valuable set of activities for themselves

 - there are no substantial gaps in achievement levels between different groups